KIT-CMS/CROWN/docs/sphinx_source/kingmaker.rst

 - ``--friend-config``: The friend config file to be used.
 The friend config file contains the information about the friend trees to be produced.
 The friend config file is located in the ``CROWN/analysis_configurations/<analysis>/config`` folder.
 - ``--friend-name``: The name of the friend tree to be produced.
 The name has to match the name in the friend config file.
 The resulting friend trees will be stored in the ``/<base>/<production-tag>/CROWNFriends/<friend-name>/`` folder.

+To perform the generation of friend trees locally, use

+- ``--CROWNFriends-workflow local --CROWNRun-workflow local``: This option can be used to run the production locally.
+This is useful for debugging purposes, of if the batch system is currenty not available.
+However, be aware, that this option should only run with a limited amount of workers and samples, since it is very easy to overload the local machine.